CUBRID/cubrid-manual/en/admin/admin_utils.rst

 	**temp_file_max_size_in_pages** is a parameter used to configure the maximum number of pages assigned to store the temporary temp volume - used for complicated queries or storing arrays - on the disk.

 	While the default value is **-1**, the temporary temp volume may be increased up to the amount of extra space on the disk specified by the
 	**temp_volume_path** parameter.
 If the value is 0, the temporary temp volume cannot be created.
-In this case, the permanent temp volume should be added by using the `cubrid addvoldb <#admin_admin_db_addvol_htm>`_ utility.
+In this case, the permanent temp volume should be added by using the :ref:`cubrid addvoldb <adding-database-volume>` utility.

 	For the efficient management of the volume, it is recommended to add a volume for each usage.
-By using the `cubrid spacedb <#admin_admin_db_space_htm>`_ utility, you can check the reaming space of each volume.
-By using the `cubrid addvoldb <#admin_admin_db_addvol_htm>`_ utility, you can add more volumes as needed while managing the database.
+By using the :ref:`cubrid spacedb <spacedb>` utility, you can check the reaming space of each volume.
+By using the :ref:`cubrid addvoldb <adding-database-volume>` utility, you can add more volumes as needed while managing the database.
 When adding a volume while managing the database, you are advised to do so when there is less system load.
 Once the assigned volume for a usage is completely in use, a generic volume will be created, so it is suggested to add extra volume for a usage that is expected to require more space.

 	Next, we will look at how to add volumes for **data**, **index**, and **temp** by creating the database and separating the volume usage. ::